blacklightpy/vaultofknowledge/Why people join religions.md

 The intention!

 Counter argument: https://www.reddit.com/r/unpopularopinion/comments/en7oks/comment/fe02lqg/
 It is said that sexualizing is a "nuanced" topic.
-It says that sexualization isn't bad, but it
+It says that sexualization isn't bad, but it's when it's without consent it is problematic.

+However, what is one supposed to infer from this?
+Is one supposed to ask the woman whether they can sexualize her?
+That seems problematic and really terrible to me.

+The people who say "sexualization with consent" is okay have a problem with religions that prohibit sexualization, and sexualization

 ---
 How do you know which one is it?